IanWalston/QuickMaths/README.md

 #### Impress people

 Even though mental math is just a series of cheap tricks, some people think being good at mental math means your smart.
-Make one wrong move and you'll come across as an idiot, so take the time to become flawless.
+Make one wrong move and you'll come across as a fool, so take the time to become flawless.